Crispin Agnew

 Agnew is a King's Counsel and was in practice at the Scottish Bar with Westwater Advocates before going non-practising in April 2020.
 He was ranked by Chambers & Partners UK 2018 as a "Star Individual" in Agriculture and Rural Affairs and "Band 1" in Planning and Environment.
 He specialised in rural property, planning & environmental, and public law.
 He was made an Honorary Research Fellow at the University of Dundee in 2020.
 He is the author of legal textbooks on agriculture, crofting, land obligations and liquor licensing as well as articles in academic journals.
 He served as a part-time judge of the Upper Tribunal (formerly Social Security Commissioner) (2000 to 2018) and was part-time legal chairman of the Pension Appeal Tribunal (2002 to 2012).
 He is a legal convenor of the Mental Health Tribunal for Scotland (2018-).

 His heraldic career began in 1978 when he was appointed Slains Pursuivant by Merlin, Earl of Erroll.
 In 1981, he was appointed Unicorn Pursuivant at the Court of the Lord Lyon in Edinburgh.
 In 1986, he was promoted to Rothesay Herald, a position he held until 31 August 2021, when he became Albany Herald Extraordinary.

 He was appointed Lieutenant of the Royal Victorian Order (LVO) in the 2021 Birthday Honours.

-In 1980 he married Susan Rachel Strang Steel, an academic skills adviser Edinburgh Napier University until 2025, also a careers adviser with The Career Place, Edinburgh and formerly a journalist and broadcaster, the daughter of Jock Wykeham Strang Steel and Lesley Graham.
+In 1980 he married Susan Rachel Strang Steel, PgDip (2010), MSc (2025), an academic skills adviser Edinburgh Napier University until 2025, also a careers adviser with The Career Place, Edinburgh and formerly a journalist and broadcaster, the daughter of Jock Wykeham Strang Steel and Lesley Graham.
 Agnew and his wife have a son and three daughters: Mark, Isabel, Emma and Roseanna.
 Adventurer Mark Agnew is the Younger of Lochnaw, and the heir to the chiefship and baronetcy.